Hepatitis C causes

 If your child comes into contact with a used needle, use soap and water to wash your child’s skin where the contact happened.
 Then see your GP.
-The risk of getting hepatitis C from this kind of contact is very low.

 Your child should not share toothbrushes, razors or other items that belong to someone who has hepatitis C, because these things might be contaminated with infected blood.

 If your teenage child is sexually active, he can reduce the risk of getting hepatitis C by using condoms during vaginal or anal sex.
 You can help reduce your child’s risk by making sure your child has: